rage/java-programming/data/week2/2-conditional-statements.md

 <programming-exercise name="Adulthood">

-Write a program that prompts the user for their age and tells them whether or not they are an adult (18 years old or older).
+Write a program that prompts the user for their age and tells them whether they are an adult (18 years old or older).

 <sample-output>